May Day: Workers in pain, impoverished, dehumanised, NLC laments

 By Victor Ahiuma-Young

-Today, Nigerian workers join their counterparts worldwide to mark May Day, also known as Workers’ Day.
+Today, Nigerian workers join their counterparts across the globe to mark May Day, also known as Workers’ Day.

+Read Also: Anxiety in PDP as Akwa Ibom gov hints of quitting

 However, rather than celebrating, workers in Nigeria find little cause for joy.
 Like many other citizens, the worsening socio-economic situation has further deteriorated their living conditions, leaving many impoverished.